samorani/MatchingPPE/README.md

 ---
 #### writeFiles
-Boolean flag to save intermediate outputs and final decisions as csv *Default: False*
+Boolean flag to save intermediate input objects (donors, recipients, and distances) and outputs (decisions) as csv *Default: False*

 If set to *True* intermediate data will be saved for every iteration as follows: